Government introduces a tax incentive scheme for small business to encourage investment

 The Government will also make changes around the so-called "loss continuity rules" – whether or not businesses' losses from a previous year are able to be applied to the current year.

-At the moment, a firm which suffers a loss one year can use that loss to reduce its taxable income in the future, but the rules do not work well for start-ups who are trying to attract new investment.
+"You start off with you and your mates and then you bring in two or three other investors and suddenly you lose the ability to be able to offset your losses."

-As these start-ups attract new investment they often breach the threshold under which they can continue to use these losses.
+Robertson said the new rules change that – "it's really significant and mostly for those start-ups".

-Robertson said the Government's planned changes would make it easier for start-ups to attract investment and get off the ground.
+He added that the Government's planned changes would make it easier for start-ups to attract investment and get off the ground.

 How might the new tax incentive changes affect you?